cristiscu/streamlit-hierarchy-viewer/README.md

 Bubble Charts
 -------------

-As an alternative, you may select a numeric value instead, to display a Bubble Chart.
+As an alternative, you may select a numeric value instead, in the *Value Column* field, to display a Bubble Chart.
 Each node here appears as a circle with the radius proportional to employee's SALARY, with this value passed as a tooltip:

 ![bubble-chart-by-salary](images/streamlit-hierarchy-5.png)